 To help women rewrite their self-limiting, fear-based stories and replace them with empowering, love-based ones by connecting them to their authentic self and showing them how to trust, accept and believe in themselves and their abilities to create purposeful, meaningful and financially viable careers and businesses.

-These are my 10 core values that I bring as an Entrepreneur’s Midwife.
+These are my 10 core values (in no particular order):

 - Learn.
 Life is a journey about growing and evolving as human beings – striving to reach our potential and be better versions of ourselves today than we were yesterday.
 As a lifelong learner, I recognize that we are on different paths and in different stages of our journey so we are always both students and teachers.

 - Be connected.
 We are all interconnected.
 Our words, thoughts and actions don’t exist in a bubble, they affect others and our environment.
 I choose collaboration over competition and work to build strong relationships.
 Our life and the work we create aren’t disconnected from others.
 I strive to be mindful of the right balance of respect and exchange with others and our environment.

 - Create.
 Humans are expressing beings.
 We are the creators of our thoughts, relationships, business and life.
 I believe our career or business is an expression of who we are, what we want to be and the legacy we want to leave.